apache/incubator-hugegraph-doc/content/en/docs/clients/restful-api/graphs.md

 serializer=cassandra

 store=hugegraph
-...
+...=
 ```

 ### 6.3 Mode

-Allowed graph mode values are：NONE，RESTORING，MERGING，LOADING
+Allowed graph mode values are: NONE, RESTORING, MERGING, LOADING

 - None mode is regular mode
-    - Not allowed create schema with specified id
+    - Not allowed to create schema with specified id
-    - Not support create vertex with id for AUTOMATIC id strategy
+    - Not support creating vertex with id for AUTOMATIC id strategy
 - LOADING mode used to load data via hugegraph-loader.
     - When adding vertices / edges, it is not checked whether the required attributes are passed in

-Restore has two different modes： Restoring and Merging
+Restore has two different modes: Restoring and Merging

-- Restoring mode is used to restore schema and graph data to an new graph.
+- Restoring mode is used to restore schema and graph data to a new graph.
     - Support create schema with specified id
     - Support create vertex with id for AUTOMATIC id strategy
 - Merging mode is used to merge schema and graph data to an existing graph.
-    - Not allowed create schema with specified id
+    - Not allowed to create schema with specified id
     - Support create vertex with id for AUTOMATIC id strategy

 Under normal circumstances, the graph mode is None.
 When you need to restore the graph,
 you need to temporarily modify the graph mode to Restoring or Merging as needed.
 When you complete the restore, change the graph mode to None.

 #### 6.3.1 Get graph mode.